venom-ink-logo

 • Do not scratch your tattoo.
 When it itches, slap it gently.

-• Do not submerge your tattoo in water for an extend amount of time while it is healing, such as baths or swimming.
+• Do not submerge your tattoo in water for an extended amount of time while it is healing, such as baths or swimming.

 • No swimming, No Tanning while your tattoo is healing